 Here’s what we ended up doing last year.
 Some days we did more but these were the plans Ada saw either right before or after breakfast.
 This let her look forward to the activities that were happening later in the day or allow her a whole day to play with her new toy.

-If you want to print out an advent calendar to fill in yourself I created a PDF that you can download and print for free.
-I’ve uploaded the file to Google Drive and you download or print from there.
+If you want to print out an advent calendar to fill in yourself I created a PDF that you can download and print for free here.

 I found the simplest way to plan out my advent calendar was to:

 - Look ahead in your calendar and on Facebook events to see what scheduled activities your December can include.
 Most of these events can’t be moved and must be planned ahead of time (your city’s Christmas tree lighting, holiday train, or specific events at your local library) or are spread out over several days and so can be moved around based on what else is going on (multi-day craft sale or an ice sculpture exhibit – though that would potentially be only a single day if you have to watch the sculptures being carved).
 Some events could be fun visits with family which may be over multiple days but you could include the first day on the advent calendar.